mattbrand/campconquer/README.md

 1. `git add db; git push; git push heroku`
 1. `heroku run rake db:seed`

+> `ObjectId` must be unique and remain consistent.
-> NEVER remove or change the short name ("ObjectId") of an item that exists inside a player's inventory or a game that has ever been played
+> NEVER remove or change the short name ("ObjectId") of an item that exists inside a player's inventory or a game that has ever been played.

 (we may want to add a "disabled" flag to the spreadsheet for that scenario, or "upsert" the seeds instead of wiping them and re-inserting them)